Andrew-S-Rosen/cgcnn_patched/README.md

 ## Overview

-This software package implements the Crystal Graph Convolutional Neural Networks (CGCNN) that takes an arbitary crystal structure to predict material properties.

-The package provides two major functions:

-- Train a CGCNN model with a customized dataset.
-- Predict material properties of new crystals with a pre-trained CGCNN model.

 The following paper describes the details of the CGCNN framework:

 [Crystal Graph Convolutional Neural Networks for an Accurate and Interpretable Prediction of Material Properties](https://link.aps.org/doi/10.1103/PhysRevLett.120.145301)